rancher/elemental-docs/docs/cluster-reference.md

 ### Example

-The example below creates a cluster that uses 2 different `machinePool`s to set different nodes to control-plane and workers nodes, based on 2 different `MachineInventorySelectorTemplate` that select their nodes based on a `MachineInventory` label (location)
+The example below creates a cluster that uses 2 different `machinePool`'s to set different nodes to control-plane and workers nodes, based on 2 different `MachineInventorySelectorTemplate` that select their nodes based on a `MachineInventory` label (location):

 :::warning warning
 The labels for the example are manual set labels, they are not set by Elemental automatically..